alysnnix/lab-fast-setup/README.md

 ### Management Tools 🛠️

 *   **pyenv**: Our trusty assistant for managing multiple Python versions on the same system.
 Allows easy installation and switching between different versions, like disguises for different cases.
-*   **pipx**: Installs and runs Python command-line tools in isolated environments, keeping our crime scene clean of dependency conflicts.
+*   **pipx**: Installs and runs Python command-line tools in isolated environments.
 *   **poetry**: The mastermind of the operation, managing project dependencies and virtual environments.
-Simplifies declaring, installing, and updating packages, organizing our clues.
+Simplifies declaring, installing, and updating packages.
-*   **ignr (optional)**: A tool for generating `.gitignore` files, ensuring we don't accidentally include sensitive or unnecessary files in our version control.
-It's like a bouncer at the door, checking IDs and keeping unwanted guests out.

 ### Project Tools 🔍

 *   **ruff**: An extremely fast Python linter and code formatter, written in Rust.
-Helps maintain code quality and consistency, like a magnifying glass over every line.
+Helps maintain code quality and consistency.
-*   **pytest**: A robust and easy-to-use testing framework for Python, essential for verifying our code alibis.
+*   **pytest**: A robust and easy-to-use testing framework for Python.
-*   **pytest-cov**: A pytest plugin that measures code coverage of tests, ensuring no clues are left behind.
+*   **pytest-cov**: A pytest plugin that measures code coverage of tests.
-*   **taskipy**: A task runner that allows defining and running custom scripts defined in the `pyproject.toml` file, our notebook for frequent commands.
+*   **taskipy**: A task runner that allows defining and running custom scripts defined in the `pyproject.toml` file.

 ### Setup Steps 👣